-If $I{PA}$ is the active current input (that is, being used for billing), and the voltage signal on $I{PB}$ (the inactive input) falls below 93.75% of $I{PA}$ , and the FAULTSIGN bit (Bit 6) of the ACCMODE register (Address 0x0F) is cleared, the FAULTSIGN flag (Bit 5) in the Interrupt Status 1 SFR (MIRQSTL, Address 0xDC) is set.
+If I{PA} is the active current input (that is, I{PA} is being used for billing), and the voltage signal on I{PB} (inactive input) falls below 93.75% of I{PA} , and the FAULTSIGN bit (Bit 6) of the ACCMODE register (Address 0x0F) is cleared, the FAULTSIGN flag (Bit 5) in the Interrupt Status 1 SFR (MIRQSTL, Address 0xDC) is set.
 Both analog inputs are filtered and averaged to prevent false triggering of this logic output.
-As a consequence of the filtering, there is a time delay of approximately 3 seconds on the logic output after the fault event.
+As a consequence of the filtering, there is a time delay of approximately 3 sec on the logic output after the fault event.
 The FAULTSIGN flag is independent of any activity.
-Because $I{PA}$ is the active input and it is still greater than $I{PB}$ , billing is maintained on $I{PA}$ ; that is, no swap to the $I{PB}$ input occurs. $I{PA}$ remains the active input.
+Because I{PA} is the active input and it is still greater than I{PB} , billing is maintained on I{PA} ; that is, no swap to the I{PB} input occurs.
+I{PA} remains the active input.